daniyalumer/todo-list-go-chi/README.md

 # Todo List API

-A simple Todo List application built with Go using the Chi router.
+A simple Todo List application built with Go using the Chi router, Postgres, GORM and Golang Migrate.
 This project provides a RESTful API for managing todos, allowing users to create, read, update, and delete todo items.

 ## Features